Being Aero for Triathlon

 Although biking itself is a great cardio workout, it can’t hurt to put some time on the treadmill or doing other aerobic exercises like swimming, jogging, or sports.
 Aerobics require oxygen and get the heart pumping blood through the muscles faster.

 A healthy cardiovascular system enables you to keep going at your top pace for longer.
 Also, cardio is an effective fat burner.
-If you've got a little extra around your midsection, it might be harder to go into aero position.
+If you’ve got a little extra around your midsection, it might be harder to go into the aero position.